andrewnida/janda-vehicles/README.md

 ## How to use

 Run the `setup.py` script to initialize the database.
-The program will prompt for a database name and will confirm overwriting for an existing database. not included and can be used however needed.
+The program will prompt for a database name and will confirm overwriting for an existing database.

 ```bash
 python setup.py